eugeniop/itinerariumlatinum/public/posts/introdvctio.md

 They don’t have to look the same (they may belong to different declensions), but they must match in function.

+Adjectives typically go next to the noun they modify, but there's flexibility (commonly seen in poetry).

 ### 📘 Example 1: Adjective Agreement
 *Bonus puer librum legit.* — The good boy reads a book.